Phyllodesmium poindimiei: Ecology and conservation

-Heterobranchs range from aquatic to terrestrial environments but P. poindimiei specifically tends to surround itself with other multicellular organisms in tropical sessile environments such as diverse coral reefs.
-Many of the tropical locations where P. poindimiei reside are climate change research biotopes.
-Environment change is ideally studied using these animals because of their prompt life span and revival linkage to a diverse habitat sensitive to oceanic temperature change that could potentially cause coral bleaching.
+P. poindimiei tends to live in coral reefs.
+Many of the tropical locations where P. poindimiei resides are climate change research biotopes.
+Environment change is effectively studied using these animals because of their short life span and revival linkage to habitats sensitive to oceanic temperature change and coral bleaching.
 Most species of Phyllodesmium are found along the coastline of Australia, Hawaii, and the Indo-Pacific regions.
-Coastal channels and estuaries allow for ample shelter for these marine gastropod nudibranchs.
+Coastal channels and estuaries allow for ample shelter.